 A new approach to an old problem

 Traditional methods of treating cancer include a range of approaches, including radiation, chemotherapy, and surgery.
-According to El-Sayed, there is a critical weakness in all the standard approaches: cancer cells tend to respond by migrating to other parts of the body, using protein strings that propel the cells through the bloodstream.
-His research groups are trying to find a way to first immobilize the cancer cells’ ability to migrate, and then kill them.
+But according to El-Sayed, all of the standard approaches share a critical weakness: Cancer cells tend to respond by migrating to other parts of the body, using protein strings that propel the cells through the bloodstream.
+His research groups are trying to find a way to first immobilize the cancer cells’ ability to migrate and then to kill them.

-El-Sayed is overseeing three research groups — one in the United States and two in Egypt.
+El-Sayed is overseeing three research groups—one in the United States and two in Egypt.
 The researchers in Cairo are currently conducting in vivo testing among a small set of dog and cat subjects.
-Preliminary results indicate the treatment is succeeding at not only killing the cancer cells, but also preventing their migration to other parts of the body.
+Preliminary results indicate the treatment is succeeding not only at killing the cancer cells but also at preventing their migration to other parts of the body.
 Currently El-Sayed’s work is focusing on treating breast cancer cells, but the concept has the potential to address other types of cancer as well.

 A long and rewarding career

 Almost 30 years later, in the early 1990s, El-Sayed began pursuing research in nanotechnology and was eventually invited by Georgia Tech to head its research in the emerging field.
-El-Sayed assembled a research group that began looking at semiconductor nanoparticles, and later moved its focus to metallic (mostly platinum, palladium, gold, and silver) nanoparticles.
+El-Sayed assembled a research group that began looking at semiconductor nanoparticles.
+The group later moved its focus to metallic (mostly platinum, palladium, gold, and silver) nanoparticles.

 Finding a path to a solution

-Unfortunately, El-Sayed’s wife died in 2004.
-But he continued his work in nanotechnology, now with a special interest in its potential as a targeted delivery system of photo-thermal treatment of breast cancer.
-His research group at Georgia Tech explored the possibility of creating a solution with extremely small, gold nano-rods that could be injected near the cancerous tissue, exposed to near-IR light to raise its temperature just high enough to destroy the cancer cells.
+Unfortunately, Janice died in 2004.
+But El-Sayed continued his work in nanotechnology, now with a special interest in its potential as a targeted delivery system of photothermal treatment of breast cancer.
+His research group at Georgia Tech explored the possibility of creating a solution with extremely small, gold nanorods that could be injected near the cancerous tissue, exposed to near-IR light to raise its temperature just high enough to destroy the cancer cells.